kneron/document_center/docs/model_training/classification.md

 # Evaluation

+## Evaluation Metric
+We will consider `top-K score`, `precision`, `recall` and `F1 score` for evaluating our model.
+You can find the script for computing these metrics in `eval_utils/eval.py`.

+`top-K score`: This metric computes the number of times where the correct label is among the top k labels predicted (ranked by predicted scores).
+Note that the multilabel case isn’t covered here.

+`precision`: The precision is the ratio `tp / (tp + fp)` where `tp` is the number of true positives and `fp` the number of false positives.
+The precision is intuitively the ability of the classifier not to label as positive a sample that is negative.
+The best value is 1 and the worst value is 0.

+`recall`: The recall is the ratio `tp / (tp + fn)` where `tp` is the number of true positives and `fn` the number of false negatives.
+The recall is intuitively the ability of the classifier to find all the positive samples.
+The best value is 1 and the worst value is 0.

+`F1 score`: The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
+The relative contribution of precision and recall to the F1 score are equal.
+The formula for the F1 score is:
+`F1 = 2 * (precision * recall) / (precision + recall)`.

 ## Evaluation on a dataset
 In this section, we will go through evaluating a trained network on a dataset.
 Here, we are going to evaluate a pretrained model on the validation set of the custom dataset.
-The `./eval_utils/eval.py` will report the top-K score and F1 score for the model evaluated on a testing dataset.
+The `./eval_utils/eval.py` will report the top-K score, precision, recall and F1 score for the model evaluated on a testing dataset.
 The evaluation statistics will be saved to `eval_results.txt`.

 ```shell
 python eval_utils/eval.py --gpu -1 --backbone backbone_name --snapshot path_to_pretrained_model_weights --model-def-path path_to_model_definition_folder --data-dir path_to_dataset_folder